abvee/asus-s15-vivobook-oled/power-saving/README.md

 version K3502ZA.306 (that last 306 might be BIOS version, so don't think too much of it).

+The goal is to lower power consumption as much as possible for a long battery life.
+Most of these modifications can be done with only installing `cpupower` or installing nothing at all.

 ## Kernel Parameters

 Power relevant kernel parameters I put in `/etc/default/grub`: